HSF/phoenix/guides/users.md

 ### The Phoenix menu

-All items in the phoenix menu have the same basic layout:
+All items in the Phoenix menu have the same basic layout:

 ![Phoenix menu item](images/phoenix-menu-item.png "Phoenix menu item")